E-Filing

 If you served documents electronically (electronic service)

-To prove that you have served documents electronically, your submission must include an Affidavit of Service (Form 146A) or a Solicitor’s Certificate of Service (Form 146B), with:
+To prove that you have served documents electronically, your submission must include an Affidavit of Service (Form 146A), a Solicitor’s Certificate of Service (Form 146B), or, if personal service is not required and you served the documents by email, a clear written acknowledgement of service by the person who received the documents.

 - Confirmation that the documents were served electronically